labcif/SignalForensics/README.md

 - `-p`, `--password`: Master password for Gnome Keyring / KWallet (for forensic mode)
 - `-pb`, `--password-bytes`: Provide password as a hex string (for forensic mode)
 - `-pbf`, `--password-bytes-file`: Path to file containing password as a hex string (for forensic mode)
+- `-gak`, `-gpg-key-file`: Path to the file containing the GPG private key in ASCII armored format (for forensic mode)

 > ⚠️ The password options (`-p`, `-pb`, `-pbf`) are reused for passphrase provided mode, where they represent the passphrase used to derive the auxiliary key.